-12.2.4 Error and Retry Parameters
+14.2.4 Error and Retry Parameters

-Consider increasing the following error and retry parameter values when you do not want to reduce the number of database trips:
+Consider increasing the ErrorLockerThreadSleep parameter value when you do not want to reduce the number of database trips.

-- ErrorLockerThreadSleep: Specifies the idle time between two successive iterations for retrieving errored out messages, when there is no errored out message from parallel processing.
+The ErrorLockerThreadSleep parameter specifies the idle time between two successive iterations for retrieving errored out messages when there is no errored out message from parallel processing.
 The time is measured in seconds.
-Default value is 5 seconds. - RetryLockerThreadSleep: Sleep time in seconds for retry locker when there is no message.
 Default value is 5 seconds.
+Consider increasing this value to improve performance.
+Some use case scenarios can benefit from an idle time of 3600 seconds (60 minutes.)